Arulprakasam18/logistic_regression_on_titanic_dataset/README.md

 Problem Statement: The goal is to predict survival of passengers travelling in RMS Titanic using Logistic regression.

   -  2.Data Loading and Description :
-enter image description here

      The dataset consists of the information about people boarding the famous RMS Titanic.
 Various variables present in the dataset includes data of age, sex, fare, ticket etc.
 The dataset comprises of 891 observations of 12 columns.

-Importing packages :
+# Importing packages :
 numpy
 pandas
 matplotlib
 seaborn
-Importing Dataset :
+# Importing Dataset :
 Importing training dataset using pd.read_csv

-Preprocessing the data :
+# Preprocessing the data :
 Here we are doing simple exploratory data analysis.
 Dealing with missing values

 Dropping / Replacing missing entries of Embarked.